What are you typically doing at 3 am? Sleeping I hope …

 Read about these hot topics and more in this week’s news roundup.

-MailerMailer’s annual Email Marketing Metrics Report, which looks at over 1.2 billion opt-in email newsletters from 80,000 newsletter campaigns, was released this week.
-The report found that emails sent earlier in the morning drive the highest open rates and that those sent between 12 and 3am generate the most clicks.
-It also found that 50% of email opens occur within the first six hours after the message is sent.
+MailerMailer’s annual Email Marketing Metrics Report, which looks at over 1.2 billion opt-in email newsletters from 80,000 newsletter email campaigns, was released this week.
+The report found that marketing emails sent earlier in the morning drive the highest open rates and that those sent between 12 and 3 am generate the most clicks from recipients.
+It also found that 50% of email messages opens occur within the first six hours after the message is sent.

 Here are some of the other key takeaways from the study:

-- Open rates are best at the beginning of the week
+- Best day: email open rates are best at the beginning of the week

-- Subject lines 15 characters or less have the highest open rate of 15.2%
+- Subject lines: 15 characters or less have the highest average open rate of 15.2%

 - Industries with highest open rates were Banking (16.8%) and Non-profit (16.1%)